zowe/zowe-install-packaging/containers/kubernetes/samples/vendors/google-cloud/README.md

 ```
 $ kubectl logs update-workspace-permission -n zowe
 Zowe workspace owner is 65534:4294967294 with 755 permission
-Zowe workspace owner is 20000:20000 with 755 permission after chown
+Zowe workspace owner is 20000:20000 with 755 permission after chown or chmod
 ```

 `owner is 20000:20000 with 755 permission` is the desired state.